rhelmot/sound-machine/README.md

 The idea behind some things being pure and others being impure has to do with whether you're allowed to access samples out-of-order.
 If a sound, for example an infinite-impulse-response filter, needs to keep state about what it's output previously, you may not ask about its samples out-of-order.

-Some filters are designed to work with pure or impure sounds.
+Some filters have two versions, designed to work with pure or impure sounds.
 The Sequence and Loop filters are good examples of this.